 Austin Traumatic Brain Injury Lawyer

-If you or a loved one has suffered a traumatic brain injury in a fall accident or traffic collision that was caused by someone else’s carelessness, contact us today.
+If you or a loved one has suffered a traumatic brain injury in a slip and fall accident or traffic collision that was caused by someone else’s carelessness, contact us today.
 With the right Austin brain injury attorney on your side, you can rest assured that your personal injury case is in good hands.

 What is a Traumatic Brain Injury?

 The National Institute of Neurological Disorders and Stroke (NINDS) defines traumatic brain injury as an acquired condition that results when sudden trauma damages the brain.
 Traumatic brain injury most commonly occurs when an object pierces the skull and brain tissue, or when the head is suddenly and violently struck, bumped, or jolted, which disrupts the brain’s normal functions.
 The symptoms can be mild, moderate, or severe.

 Medical professionals will attempt to stabilize victims of traumatic brain injuries to prevent further injuries, but most often, nothing can be done to reverse the trauma’s initial damage to the brain.
 The permanency and severity of the effects this injury has on the victim varies, but some of the common disabilities associated with traumatic brain injury include problems with communication, cognition, and sensory processing, and difficulties with behavior and mental health.
 The most serious cases often leave the victim in a vegetative, unresponsive state that can last permanently.